akruszewski/gibl/manuscript/appendices.md

 ![Cryptojacking](images/cryptojacking.png)

 For example, in the diagram above, an attacker has already modified a website to include the compromised code that does cryptojacking.
-When someone visits the compromised website they will run the cryptojacking code in background in parallel while the user is browsing the website.
+When someone visits the compromised website they will run the cryptojacking code in the background in parallel while the user is browsing the website.

 ## Appendix B: Macros

-So far we've been writing our definitions and interacted with them, but what if we had a way to write a piece of code that, when executed, would write a code itself?
+So far we've been writing our definitions and interacted with them, but what if we had a way to write a piece of code that, when executed, would write code itself?
 Macros are a way to do exactly that.

 I> ### Definition 2
 I>
 I> A macro is a syntactic extension to a programming language.
 This means that we can write (or introduce our own) keywords in the programming language itself.

 There is another special syntax in Lisp named `define-macro` which allows us to create a macro.
-It accepts a name of a macro, parameters (which are optional), and as a result it should return a quoted list of Lisp commands.
+It accepts the name of a macro, parameters (which are optional), and as a result, it should return a quoted list of Lisp commands.

 When we run our definitions (or compile them), Racket will replace all occurrences of the macro call with the actual code that we made it produce.